tauri-apps/tauri-docs/docs/references/benchmarks.md

 export var data = fetchData()

-All benchmarks run on Github Actions using the `ubuntu-latest` matrix.
+All benchmarks run on GitHub Actions using the `ubuntu-latest` matrix.
 Various metrics are measured by the following applications:

 | Tauri                 | Wry                   | Electron                 |
 | :-------------------- | :-------------------- | :----------------------- |